West Coast Trail: Frequently Asked Questions

-For detailed answers to your questions, review the West Coast Trail (WCT) 2012 Preparation Guide (PDF, 1.77 MB).
+For detailed answers to your questions, review the West Coast Trail (WCT): Hiker Preparation Guide.

 Do I need a permit to hike the trail?

 Do I have to pay a fee?

 Are tsunamis a likely occurrence?

 Will I have to pay for an evacuation if I need one?

 I have heard that dogs have been allowed on the trail.
 Is this true?

 Can I hire a helicopter to bring my family to Tsusiat Falls for the afternoon?

 What do I do if food lockers are full when I arrive at a camping area?